-For transmission, this field can be inserted automatically by the Ethernet MAC or can be supplied by the user.
+For transmission, this field can be inserted automatically by the Ethernet MAC or supplied by you.
 If the pad field is inserted by the Ethernet MAC, the FCS field is calculated and inserted by the Ethernet MAC.
-If the pad field is supplied by the user, the FCS can be either inserted by the Ethernet MAC or provided by the user, as indicated by a configuration register bit.
+If the pad field is supplied by you, the FCS can either be inserted by the Ethernet MAC or provided by you, as indicated by a configuration register bit.

-For reception, if the length/type field has a length interpretation, any pad field in the incoming frame is not be passed to the user, unless the Ethernet MAC is configured to pass the FCS field on to the user.
+For reception, if the length/type field has a length interpretation, any pad field in the incoming frame is not passed to you, unless the Ethernet MAC is configured to pass the FCS field on to you.